 • Include USPs.

-• Try to make a copy, which can be resonated with any type of audience.
+• Try to make a copy that can resonate with any type of audience.

-Although statistic ads don’t require much brainstorming over the ad creatives, try to keep them as encouraging as possible.
+Although static ads don’t require much brainstorming over the ad creatives, try to keep them as encouraging as possible.
 Static ads work best when they are able to set certain expectations.

 Brand Awareness

 It goes without saying that relevancy can be difficult to achieve since static ads are meant for a wider audience.
-Therefore, your static ad strategy should involve targeting the people that are yet to be introduced to the people.
+Therefore, your static ad strategy should involve targeting the people who are yet to be introduced to the brand.

 Pay Attention to Typography